SECTION I. GENERAL PROVISIONS

 64. Domain trade – a procedure, by which the right of the domain holder to the domain is ceded to another person by the domain holder’s free will.

 I.e. the rights to the registered name domain are not ceded to another person until the domain trade procedure is completed as it is specified under this clause.

 65. Rights to the created domain name (as a label) cannot be transferred to another person separately from the rights to the domain.

-66. The Procedure may be performed within 30 calendar days following registration of the domain name, until domain deletion.
+66. The Procedure may be performed 30 calendar days after the registration of the domain name, until the domain deletion.
 Registry, after receipt of a motivated request from the domain holder may, for valid reasons, manually advance the admissibility of the procedure.

 Including the domain creation by the name of the gaining registrant in the case of domain trade, and domain creation during the period of “quarantine”, because the domain name is also registered in these cases.

 67. Basis of procedure – the contract between the domain holder and the gaining registrant (purchase-sale, trade, donation, investment, peace, etc.) whose subject is trade of the rights to a specific domain.
 Only the fact of entering into a contract is confirmed to the Registry.
 The contractual parties are responsible for the legitimacy and validity of the basis of the domain trade procedure.

 Entering into a contract without carrying out domain trade procedure according to the conditions specified in this Regulation has no effect to the records about the domain holder in the Whois database.
 Only after completing the domain trade procedure, domain holder changes in the Whois database.

 Registered name domain trade procedure, when domain name includes legally reserved label, is not permitted until the gaining registrant provides the Registry with the permit to use the label in the domain name or a confirmation that according to the legislation, the gaining registrant does not need such permission.